PrathB/TODO-App/README.md

 # Todo App

 A lightweight, responsive, and modern Todo list application built with HTML, CSS, and JavaScript.
-Manage your daily tasks efficiently with a sleek UI, dark mode, and drag-and-drop sorting — all in your browser.
+Manage your daily tasks efficiently with a sleek UI, dark mode, and drag and drop, sorting all in your browser.

 ## Features